Chapter 10

 You don’t care if you are late for school, we always have to rush you otherwise you’d be late.
 Once we even had a note from your teacher because you were late and it made me spank you, but it did not impress you at all.
 You are leisurely slow getting ready, although you love to go to school.
 You can’t hold onto money, as soon as you get any, you run to spend it.
 You never so far save till you get two cents together, have to buy candy as fast as possible.
 I hope when you get older you will change and learn to save your pennies somehow.
 Learn it, Mártuka, if you save one hundred pennies you will have a dollar.
 Don’t live just for today, think of tomorrow also, because today is gone in no time, but our tomorrows will stretch ahead of us in a long row… [Joseph]

-After a year of teaching Martha the basics of piano playing, Joseph wanted her to take more advanced lessons from a regular teacher.
-The one he had in mind was much too expensive, but she recommended a pupil of hers, a “beautifully accomplished young woman” named Dorothea Claussen, who later married and became Dorothea Virus.
-She was to teach Martha for the next ten years.
+After a year of teaching Martha the basics of piano playing, Joseph wanted her to take more advanced lessons from a professional teacher.
+The one he had in mind was much too expensive, but she recommended a pupil of hers, a “beautifully accomplished young woman” named Dorothea Claussen[111], who was to teach Martha for the next ten years.

 1927 Aug.
 20. Today we received a letter from your Grandmother Ehrlich [in Budapest], she is a very old lady already.
 She sent you a lovely poem for a remembrance.
 So sad to see you don’t remember her, nor anyone else from home.
 Europe and our close relations are all gone from your memory, although from over there they still write how much they miss you and can’t forget you.
 We were a very close family, loving and respecting each other, and hoping with all our heart that we soon can go back for a visit, and show a really loving family you have there.
 That’s everyone’s wish there too.
 [Joseph]